 Our objective with these funds is to invest in companies and entities that are aligned with the 17 UN-backed Sustainable Development Goals (SDGs).
-We developed our sustainability framework, methodology and screens in collaboration with Greenbank, which has a long track record of managing private client portfolios as well as providing screening services for the Rathbone Ethical Bond Fund and Rathbone Greenbank Global Sustainability Fund.
+We developed our sustainability framework, methodology and screens in collaboration with Rathbone Greenbank Investments (Greenbank), which has a long track record of managing private client portfolios as well as providing screening services for the Rathbone Ethical Bond Fund and Rathbone Greenbank Global Sustainability Fund\.
 Greenbank's ethical, sustainable and impact research team works to ensure that investments are made only in organisations that meet the funds' criteria.

-The combination of Rathbones Asset Management and Greenbank places us at the forefront of sustainable multi-asset investing.
+The combination of Rathbone Unit Trust Management (known as Rathbone Funds) and Greenbank places us at the forefront of sustainable multi-asset investing.
 It creates a joint approach to analysing sustainability performance and engaging with companies on environmental, social and governance (ESG) issues.
 With sustainable investing constantly evolving, we have the experience and expertise to adapt and respond to new developments and trends as they emerge.

-This document outlines this collaboration between Rathbones Asset Management and Greenbank in greater detail; it expands upon the principles and processes involved, and provides a comprehensive insight into the credentials of the Rathbone Greenbank Multi-Asset Portfolios.
+This document outlines this collaboration between Rathbone Funds and Greenbank in greater detail; it expands upon the principles and processes involved, and provides a comprehensive insight into the credentials of the Rathbone Greenbank Multi-Asset Portfolios.